 What determines the prevalence of family firms?
 In this project, we investigate the role of historical family culture in the spatial distribution of family firms.
 Using detailed firm-level data from China, we find that there is a larger share of family firms in regions with a stronger historical family culture, as measured by genealogy density.
-The results are further confirmed by an instrumental variable approach and the nearest neighbor matching method.
-Examining the mechanisms, we find that entrepreneurs in regions with a stronger historical family culture: i) tend to have family members engage more in firms; ii) are more likely to raise initial capital from family members; iii) are more willing to pass on the firms to their children.
+The results are further confirmed by an instrumental variables approach and a matching approach.
+Examining mechanisms, we find that entrepreneurs in regions with a stronger historical family culture: i) tend to have family members engage more in firms; ii) are more likely to raise initial capital from family members; iii) are more willing to pass on the firms to their children.
 Historical family culture predicts better firm performance partly due to a lower leverage ratio.

-Keywords: Family Culture; Family Firms; Genealogy; Cultural Origins; Firm Performance
+Keywords: Capital; China; Cultural Origins; Entrepreneurship; Family Culture; Family Firms; Firm Ownership; Firm Performance; Genealogy; Kinship Networks